 The information on this page is for organisational teams.
-Individuals interested in taking the Programme should sign up for the 4 public workshops.
+Individuals interested in taking the Programme can find out more here.

 Modern Workplace Learning (MWL) is a new approach for L&D departments to enable and support learning in today’s workplace.
 It doesn’t just mean providing modern training, but also involves supporting manager-led learning (where individuals and teams learn from their daily work) as well as empowering employee-led learning (i.e. enabling individuals to take on more responsibility for their continuous self-development).